MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/top-billing-questions.md

 2. To print or save a PDF copy of the bill, select **Download invoice PDF**, and then print the PDF.

-To learn more, see [View your bill or invoice for Office 365 for business](view-your-bill-or-invoice.md).
+To learn more, see [View your bill or invoice for Microsoft 365 for business](view-your-bill-or-invoice.md).

 ::: moniker-end